The 100 Mile race is Western States 100 qualifier

 50k

 Point to point course, starting at Scuppernong aid station and finishing at Nordic trail head.
-You can pickup your bib at Nordic from 11 am to 11:30 am.
-Cut off: Look at aid station page to see what time you need to make it through each aid station.
+Cut off: Must be through each aid station before they close.

 start line: Start line is Scuppernong